 Many CPS schools are in old, even historic, buildings.
 One of the buildings at Sumner Math and Science Academy in North Lawndale is estimated to be over 100 years old.
 Each school on the list was selected based on the age of the school, the ages of its students, whether it has a kitchen and the condition of the pipes.

 "We have no indication that there is any risk, but we are going to do a thorough - first starting with a pilot program and then taking it from there based on the findings," Claypool said.

 Chicago Public Schools previously said it has not tested water fountains for lead levels.
 The results of these tests will be made available online.

-Chicago residents will also be able to have their water tested on demand.
+Chicago residents are also now able to have their water tested on demand.